-Week 5: Massage-- Have your pet lie on his/her good side.
-Perform both superficial skin massage and deeper muscle massage.
-Skin massage around the thigh and knee involves using your fingers loosely on the surface of the skin, applying enough pressure to move the skin relative to the underlying tissues.
-Muscle massage of the thigh involves deeper kneading and pushing of the muscles.
-Perform massage for 10-15 minutes twice daily.
-Continue 4 weeks.
+Week 4: Massage-- Have your pet lie on his/her good side.
+Skin massage around the hip involves using your fingers loosely on the surface of the skin, applying enough pressure to move the skin relative to the underlying tissues.
+Muscle massage of the hip area and thigh involves deeper kneading and pushing of the muscles.
+Perform both types of massage for 10-15 minutes twice daily.
+Continue 2 weeks.